microsoft/VirtualClient/website/docs/guides/1-getting-started.md

 PM> NuGet\Install-Package VirtualClient -Version 0.0.4
 ```
 - You could optionally download directly from NuGet https://www.nuget.org/api/v2/package/VirtualClient/0.0.4
+- The .nupkg NuGet package is just a .zip file, you can unzip with programs like 7zip, or rename .nupkg to .zip and unzip.
 - VC executable could be find in those paths
 ```treeview
 VirtualClient/